silverton-io/buz/site/docs/quickstart/getting-started.md

 `rpk` is a nice tool from the fine folks at redpanda.

-`psql` is also a nice tool to have if you want to query Materialize.
+`mzcli` and `psql` are nice tools to have if you want to query Materialize.

 ## 1. Clone the Honeypot repo